mikewesthad/railway-app/README.md

 - responsive design pass
 - move Next server's API from REST to GQL
 - rate limiting
-- AI debugging for logs, proof-of-concept worked in `DeploymentLogs` component, but was cut for time
 - etc.

 ## Setup